xerolinux/XeroSite/docs/projects/why-is-distro-back.md

 ### Is it any Special?

 This is a common question I get.
 To be honest, there’s no groundbreaking advantage—it simply provides an easier way to install **Arch** with a polished **KDE** experience right out of the box, which many users seem to appreciate.
-I created it specifically for them, as an alternative to my DIY install script, and as a way to offer support.
+I created it specifically for them, as an alternative to my DIY install script, and as a way for you to support my journey.

 Users are free to prefer any other distro over mine.
 I am not and will never force it.
 Also, I have never pretended that **XeroLinux** is better than any other distro.
 It's never been a competition, and I would hate for people to think it was.
 I hope this clarifies things.